lorvent/sms/README.md

 ## School year for user [GET /school_years]
 Get all school years with current school year name and id and other school years that he/she can select.
+This method use all roles because all data(students, sections, marks, behaviors,semesters,attendances) are depend on school year

 + Request (application/json)
     + Body